stacyallday/stacyallday/SCET.md

-Welcome to Stacy's Cutting Edge Technology
+Welcome to Stacy's Cutting Edge Technology | SCET

 As an experienced professional with a Master's degree in Business Administration and a concentration in Human Resource Management, I am thrilled to introduce you to Stacy's Cutting Edge Technology.
 Our new product line represents the pinnacle of innovation and excellence, designed to meet the ever-evolving needs of today's tech-savvy consumers.